The Use Of An Arizona MVD Beneficiary Form

 Staple the form to the current title and take it to an MVD office.
 After paying the fee, you’ll receive a new title with the beneficiary information listed on it.
 Keep the new title with your other estate planning documents.

-Beneficiary Designations are Just One Part of Your Plan.
+MVD Beneficiary Designations Are Just One Part Of Your Plan

 Everyone has an estate.
 Everyone should have a plan for how that estate will be handled after they’re gone.

 At the Keystone Law Firm, we help clients answer the question, “What would happen if I didn’t come home today?”
 Call us at (480) 418-8448 to discuss your concerns with an experienced Arizona lawyer.
 We also offer free seminars or check out one of our free seminars.
-We provide estate planning advice for clients throughout Arizona, including Ahwatukee, Chandler, Gilbert, Sun Lakes, Mesa, and Tempe.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.